jpassaro/Audit-Alembic/README.rst

 Status
 ------

-The most basic tests, for using Audit-Alembic "correctly", pass for Postgres, MYSQL, and SQLite as a file.
+The bulk of the test suite is complete and passing for Postgres, mysql, and SQLite.
 Travis does not appear to support MSSQL or Oracle so test status for those DB backends is not known.

-The next tests that need to be written should get us to 100% code coverage as well as covering various error cases.
+If you find that it does not work for your backend, pull requests to make it so will be happily accepted.

 Please feel free to expand from there.
 See the issues for a list of known issues to work on.